 University of the Arts London has opted into the TEF and received a Silver award.

-BA (Hons) Advertising is a multi-award winning course with students gaining accolades at Cannes Young Lions and Future Lions, D&AD UK and The One Show New York amongst others.
-The course will equip you with the essential skills needed for a successful career in the advertising industry.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+BA (Hons) Advertising is a multi-award winning course with students gaining accolades at the British D&AD awards, the Young Creative Network, Cannes Future Lions and The One Club New York amongst others.
+It has been crafted to help you realise those essential skills you'll need for a successful career in the advertising industry.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

 What can you expect?

-• Write and create your own strategic briefs.
+• Research, create and write your own strategic briefs

 About London College of Communication